 |Chicken legs and thighs, basted with olive oil and lemon, and seasoned simply with a bit of Cajun seasoning, garlic powder, salt and pepper and fresh rosemary and first cooked under the broiler before a quick finishing bake in a hot oven.|

-The original recipe calls for bone-in thighs, but I pulled out a package of both thighs and drumsticks, and just pulled the legs out a little earlier, tenting them with a strip of foil to keep them warm while the thighs finished.
+Adapted from an All You magazine, the original recipe called for bone-in thighs, but I pulled out a package of both thighs and drumsticks, and just pulled the legs out a little earlier, tenting them with a strip of foil to keep them warm while the thighs finished.
 I'm sure that both bone-in and boneless breasts would work well, but it's been so long that I broiled chicken, I'd have to experiment with the time on those.
 Boneless breasts would probably not even need a finish in the oven.

 Seasoned simply with a sprinkle of salt and pepper, a little bit of garlic powder and Cajun seasoning if you like, and basted with an olive oil and lemon combo - which by the way, you can switch up with orange juice for a little different twist.
 Add a bit of fresh herbs, like rosemary, or even sage or thyme would also work with this recipe, and you have a very simple chicken dish, that is both delicious and quick!
 Serve the chicken with a starch such as beans, peas or rice and a side salad or green vegetable and you've got a great meal for any busy weekday dinner.

 For more of my favorite chicken recipes, visit my page on Pinterest!

 If you make this or any of my recipes, I'd love to see your results!
 Just snap a photo and hashtag it #DeepSouthDish on social media or tag me @deepsouthdish on Instagram!

 Recipe: Broiled Lemon Herb Chicken©From the Kitchen of Deep South Dish